Murodjon Akhmadaliev: Akhmadaliev vs. Rios

-On January 4, 2022, Akhmadaliev was ordered by the IBF to make his fourth title defense against mandatory title challenger Marlon Tapales.
-Although the two camps were given until February 2 to iron out the terms of the bout, Tapales' representatives instead opted to forego the assigned negotiation period and head straight to a purse bid, which was scheduled by the IBF for January 18.
-The purse bid was postponed by a week on January 18, giving both parties seven days to come to terms.
+On 4 January 2022, Akhmadaliev was ordered by the IBF to make his fourth title defense against mandatory title challenger Marlon Tapales.
+Although the two camps were given until 2 February to iron out the terms of the bout, Tapales' representatives instead opted to forego the assigned negotiation period and head straight to a purse bid, which was scheduled by the IBF for 18 January.
+The purse bid was postponed by a week on 18 January, giving both parties seven days to come to terms.

-On January 24, 2022, Akhmaladiev was furthermore ordered by the WBA to make a mandatory title defense against Ronny Rios by May 24, 2021.
-The IBF and WBA came to agreement on January 28, which would see Akhmaladiev first make his mandatory WBA title defense against Rios and then his mandatory IBF title defense against Tapales.
-The title defense against Rios was officially announced for June 11, as the main event of a DAZN broadcast card taking place in San Antonio, Texas.
+On 24 January 2022, Akhmaladiev was furthermore ordered by the WBA to make a mandatory title defense against Ronny Rios by 24 May 2021.
+The IBF and WBA came to agreement on 28 January, which would see Akhmaladiev first make his mandatory WBA title defense against Rios and then his mandatory IBF title defense against Tapales.
+The title defense against Rios was officially announced for 11 June, as the main event of a DAZN broadcast card taking place in San Antonio, Texas.
 Akhmaladiev won the fight by a twelfth-round technical knockout.
 He first knocked Rios down with a flurry of punches midway through the last round, and although Rios was able to beat the count, he was stopped with another flurry of punches soon afterward.

 Akhmadaliev vs. Tapales

-On September 18, 2022, the IBF ordered Akhmadaliev to face their mandatory super bantamweight title challenger Marlon Tapales.
-Tapales' team requested the bout to head to an immediate purse bid, after the fight was re-ordered on December 4.
-Although a purse bid was scheduled to take place on December 20, the IBF delayed it by two weeks at the request of both camps.
-The pair came to an agreement on January 3, 2023.
-The championship bout is scheduled to take place on April 8, 2023, at the Tech Port Arena in San Antonio, Texas.
+On 18 September 2022, the IBF ordered Akhmadaliev to face their mandatory super bantamweight title challenger Marlon Tapales.
+Tapales' team requested the bout to head to an immediate purse bid, after the fight was re-ordered on 4 December.
+Although a purse bid was scheduled to take place on 20 December, the IBF delayed it by two weeks at the request of both camps.
+The pair came to an agreement on 3 January 2023.
+The championship bout was booked to take place on 8 April 2023, at the Tech Port Arena in San Antonio, Texas.
+Akhmadaliev lost the fight by split decision.
+Two of the judges scored the bout 115–113 for Tapales, while the third judge awarded Akhmadaliev a wider 118–110 scorecard.